srph/scrollbar-compensate/readme.md

 Take note that the `15px` value here may vary depending on your scrollbar width.
 Typically, OS X has this set to `15px`.

 ## Usage
 `compensate(selectors)` &mdash; This module only exposes a single function that accepts an array of elements as *an* argument.
+Usually, you pass class names here that are added to the body when a modal mounts.

 ```js
 var compensate = require('scrollbar-compensate');